getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

 The technologies described below are the current front-runners in the industry with regards to service and resource scheduling.

-### CoreOS’ “Fleet”

-Fleet is a distributed initialization system based on CoreOS etcd and Linux systemd:

-- etcd for its manifest of tasks
-- systemd to do the task execution

-Fleet can be seen as an extension of systemd that operates at the cluster level and can be used to deploy a systemd unit file anywhere on the cluster.

-Fleet can automatically reschedule units in response to machine failure, and can abide by policies such as ensuring that units are deployed together on the same machine, forbidding colocation of some resources, and deploying to specific machines based on metadata and attributes.

 ### Apache’s “Mesos”

 Mesos is a distributed systems kernel.
 It is built using the same